 'The deep changes necessary to accelerate progress against society's most intractable problems require a unique type of leader...'

-This programme launched on Tuesday 24 January 2017 and has involved a series of masterclasses delivered by national and local leaders, exchange visits, shadowing opportunities, reflective learning and more, and it will run until the autumn of 2017.
+This programme launched on Tuesday 24 January 2017 and involved a series of masterclasses delivered by national and local leaders, exchange visits, shadowing opportunities, reflective learning and more.

-This programme also gives us the opportunity to discuss what Systems Leadership means for clinical leadership and enables us to acknowledge that clinical approaches alone don’t address everything that impacts upon an individual’s health and wellbeing.
-Clinical leaders will be supported through this work to collaborate wider and build new relationships with people across sectors and work in a new way with patients themselves to develop a more person-centred and holistic approach.
-This work will be clinically led, but will raise awareness of community-based solutions that can provide additional support to address the social determinants of health that sit outside clinical and medical approaches.
+This programme also gave us the opportunity to discuss what Systems Leadership means for clinical leadership and enabled us to acknowledge that clinical approaches alone don’t address everything that impacts upon an individual’s health and wellbeing.
+Clinical leaders were supported through this work to collaborate wider and build new relationships with people across sectors and work in a new way with patients themselves to develop a more person-centred and holistic approach.
+This work was clinically led, but raised awareness of community-based solutions that can provide additional support to address the social determinants of health that sit outside clinical and medical approaches.

 Systems Leadership can create a new partnership across sectors and with people that are using services to co-produce a health care system for the future and redefine what it means to be healthy and live well.